 Help me!
 I just deleted my blog!!!This is a cry, seen almost daily.

-In normal circumstances, the blog owner has to only look behind the "Show all" or "View all blogs" link, at the bottom of the blogs list, on the dashboard.
+In normal circumstances, the blog owner has to only look behind the "Deleted blogs" button, on the dashboard.
 But normal circumstances need to be occasionally defined.

 - Within the last 90 days.